0xf0f/codenode/README.md

     print(4)
 ```

-Leveraging python's iteration protocol like this allows:
-- Mixing and matching whatever fits the use case to maximize tradeoffs,
-such as using generators for their memory efficiency,
-custom iterable classes for their semantics, or plain old lists and
-tuples for their simplicity.
-- Taking advantage of existing modules that offer tooling for
-iterables, such as itertools.
-- Building higher level structures from as many iterable building blocks
-as desired.

-Carrying on from the previous example, what if we want to count to an
+But what if we want to count to a really big number, like
-extremely high number, like 1,000,000?
+1,000,000,000,000,000?
-It would be inefficient to store all the lines in memory
+It would be inefficient to store all those lines in memory
 at once.
-We can use a generator to break them down into individual parts
+We can use a generator to break them down into
-instead:
+individual parts instead:

 ```python
 from codenode import indent, dedent, newline, indentation, dump